 Cryptosporidium is a microbial pathogen found in surface water and groundwater under the influence of surface water.
-During 2012, as part of their routine and enhanced sampling, the NYCDEP collected a total of 50 samples from the Catskill Aqueduct at the Kensico Reservoir water supply and analyzed them for Cryptosporidium oocysts.
-The samples were taken prior to chlorination.
-Of these samples, one was positive for Cryptosporidium.
+Although filtration removes Cryptosporidium, the most commonly-used filtration methods cannot guarantee 100 percent removal.
+During 2014, as part of their routine sampling, NYC collected 52 samples from their source water at Kensico Reservoir and analyzed them for Cryptosporidium oocysts.
+Of the 52 samples, three were positive Cryptosporidium.
 Therefore, testing indicates the presence of Cryptosporidium in our source water.
 Current test methods do not allow us to determine if the organisms are dead or if they are capable of causing disease.
 Ingestion of Cryptosporidium may cause cryptosporidiosis, a gastrointestinal infection.
 Symptoms of infection include nausea, diarrhea, and abdominal cramps.
 Most healthy individuals can overcome disease within a few weeks.
 However, immuno-compromised people are at greater risk of developing life-threatening illness.
 We encourage immuno-compromised individuals to consult their health care provider regarding appropriate precautions to take to avoid infection.
 Cryptosporidium must be ingested to cause disease, and it may be spread through means other than drinking water.